RaptorCapture247/AquaVaults-Swapper/README.md

 ✅ You’re Done!

-Your HTML project (Swapper UI.html) is running locally.
+The Aqua Vaults Swapper (Swapper-UI.html) is running locally.

 Phantom Wallet is connected.